 - the right to have your data restricted or blocked from processing

 To exercise any of these rights, please contact April Prendergast

 If you are not happy with the way we have handled your data and are unable to resolve the issue with us personally, you can complain to the Information Commissioners Office (ICO).

 We only use IP addresses to analyse trends, administer our website, track general user movements, and gather broad demographic information for aggregate use.

 14.1.1 Improve your experience of our Site by gathering statistics.
-We use Google Analytics to track how many individual unique users we have and how often they visit our Site.
+We use the SquareSpace analytics to track how many individual unique users we have and how often they visit our Site.
 We collect data listing which of our pages are most frequently visited and by which types of users and from which countries.

 14.1.2 Remember your preferences when you register for services on the website.

 14.1.3 Store your functionality preferences e.g. your page display settings such as font size or page contrast.